cristianfrasineanu/delite/README.md

 # Delite

 Delite is a lightweight exposure detector for adjusting overexposed raw image data by reducing the overall pixel intensity.
-The resulting image is scaled down to an 8-bit .bmp file, such that it can be viewed on a standard RGB display (there are only **256 shades** of gray available on most displays).
+The resulting image is scaled down to an 8-bit .bmp file, such that it can be viewed on a standard display (there are only **256 shades** of gray available on most displays).
 Therefore, the output representation will incurr a precision loss in terms of color depth, but will suffice as a preview.

 For example, the true nature of a CT image would be viewable on a dedicated display capable of showing full 16-bit grayscale rasters.
 Supposedly, you do not posses such a device at home. :)